CodePassion-dev/swift-multi-language/README.md

 ## License

-kotlin-multi-language is distributed under the MIT license.
+swift-multi-language is distributed under the MIT license.
 See [LICENSE](https://github.com/duonghominhhuy/swift-multi-language/blob/master/LICENSE) for details.